 In addition to his work with Ivy Experience, Jim coaches shot put and discus for the Boys’ and Girls’ Track and Field teams at Great Valley High School, where he was once a student.
 In his free time, he enjoys riding his bike, hiking, playing with dogs, watching the Eagles, reading, and playing Super Smash Bros Melee.

-In May of 2015, Jess graduated from Hamilton College with a degree in English and Studio Art.
+Jess obtained her Master’s of Social Work from the University of Pennsylvania in May of 2017.
+She has an undergraduate degree in English and Studio Art from Hamilton College.
 At Hamilton, Jess was a writing center tutor who worked with students of a variety of ages, skill levels and interests at all different stages of their writing process across a broad selection of subject matters.
-At Hamilton, she also ran a program tutoring students from the local middle and high schools in a variety of classroom subjects as well as preparing them for the regents (a New York state standardized test.)
+She also ran a program tutoring students from the local middle and high schools in a variety of classroom subjects as well as preparing them for the regents (a New York state standardized test.)
 She also tutored local refugees in ESL.
-Jess is currently pursuing her Master’s of Social Work at the University of Pennsylvania.
 When Jess is not studying or tutoring, and the sun is out, you can find her running, biking or hiking but when the weather is bad, you’ll probably find her in the kitchen!